williammanning68/Mon-Hans/README.md

 python scripts/manual_server.py
 ```

-Open `manual_test.html` in a browser, choose a date and keyword, and submit the form to run the monitor and send a test email.
+Then open <http://localhost:5000> in a browser, choose a date and keyword, and submit the form to run the monitor and send a test email.